naturalatlas/node-gdal/README.md

 console.log("srs: " + (layer.srs ? layer.srs.toWKT() : 'null'));
 ```

+## Notes

+- This binding is currently *not* async, so it will block node's event loop.
+This will be changing in the future ([#18](https://github.com/naturalatlas/node-gdal/issues/18#issuecomment-57513723)).
+In the meantime, be very careful (or avoid) using it in server code.

 ## Contributors

 This binding is a collaboration between [Natural Atlas](https://github.com/naturalatlas) and [Mapbox](https://github.com/mapbox).
 Its contributors are [Brandon Reavis](https://github.com/brandonreavis), [Brian Reavis](https://github.com/brianreavis), [Dane Springmeyer](https://github.com/springmeyer), [Zac McCormick](https://github.com/zhm), and [others](https://github.com/naturalatlas/node-gdal/graphs/contributors).